FAQs: Embassy Services COVID-19 Update

 A: Our Visa Office remains closed to the public.

 Applications for certain emergency or priority categories will continue to be processed.
+More details are available on the website of Immigration Service Delivery.

 Q. How can I track the progress of my visa application?